bramd/accessible-genesis-child-theme/README.md

 - removed the H1 from the site title and the H2 from the description
 - added an H1 on archive and category pages
 - removed all title tags for images and links in posts
 - changed the heading for the widgets from a H4 into a H2 for semantics.
-Included code to make this worj for the plugin Genesis Simple Sidebars too
+Included code to make this work for the plugin Genesis Simple Sidebars too
 - added the post title to the "Read More" link
 - removed rel attribute from the category list to pass HTML5 validation